Udayvscode/uday-demo/README.md

 # uday-demo
-this is my first Gt repository
+this is my first Git repository